ncatlab/nlab-content/pages/0/8/7/7/27780/content.md

 #### In terms of graded Fredholm operators
  {#SummaryInTermsOfGradedFredholmOperators}

-Equivalently, the classifying spaces for topological K-theory in its various degrees (including those contractible components) are those of graded self-adjoint complex Fredholm operators (Rem. \ref{TheSpaceOfGradedFredholmOperators}) that in addition commute with some operators from this list:
+Equivalently, the classifying spaces for topological K-theory in its various degrees (including those contractible components) are those of graded self-adjoint complex Fredholm operators (Rem. \ref{TheSpaceOfGradedFredholmOperators}) that in addition commute with some *[PCT quantum symmetries](Wigner+theorem#PCTQuantumSymmetries)* from this list:

 1. $\widehat{P}$ an odd-graded complex [[linear operator]] with $P^2 = \pm id$ (enforcing self-adjointness),